sweetscar/authigniter/docs/index.md

-This library provides an easy and simple way to create login, logout, and user registration features for your Codeigniter 4 projects.
+This library provides an easy and simple way to create login, logout, and user registration features for your CodeIgniter 4 projects.

 ## Requirements